OLHC News Issue 33 Term 4 Week 5 - 7th November 2025

 December 2025

-- Thursday 18th December - Last Day of Term 4
+- Thursday 18th December - Students' Last Day of Term 4

 Mass Times & Parish Information